 Directed by its member countries, the IEA has developed close co-operative working relationships with major emerging economies such as Brazil, China, India, Indonesia, Mexico, Russia, South Africa and Thailand, as well as countries in the Caspian region, the Middle East and North Africa.

-Chile, Estonia, Iceland, Israel, Mexico and Slovenia are members of the OECD but not of the IEA.
+Iceland, Israel, Mexico and Slovenia are members of the OECD but not of the IEA.
 In order to become a member country of the IEA, countries must meet certain requirements.
-Candidate countries for accession are Chile and Estonia.
+Candidate countries for accession are Chile.
 For more information on IEA membership, click here.

 See also: Global Engagement, World Data Online Service, Energy Balances of Non-OECD countries, Energy Statistics of Non-OECD countries, Key World Energy Statistics, World Energy Statistics and Balances